ujtcelvn/Ending_Extension_Mod/README.md

 Aircraft Carriers

-Economic adjustments and rebalance
+Economic rebalance

 Tax refund event to prevent the Liquidity Crisis

+Smarter AI

 A bunch of bugfixes compared to HPM

 More China flavor and suffering.
-Trade access (sphering) of parts of China after the Taiping rebellion if you own treaty ports.
+Trade access (sphering) of parts of China after the Taiping or alternative rebellions if you own treaty ports.

 Danubian Federation cultures now guaranteed if militancy < 1 and its home country doesn't exist

-The new inventions don't have any localizations yet because they are still being rebalanced but they'll come out with the Nuke update.

 Please read the changelog.txt for more details.